Ibrahim Alma

-Ibrahim Rafik Alma (إبرَاهِيْم رَفِيْق عَالِمَة; born 18 October 1991) is a Syrian footballer who plays as a goalkeeper for football club Al-Jaish in Syrian Premier League.
-Alma is best known for his unique style of long balls from his penalty area, instead of the usual kick, Alma tends to punch the ball back into play.
+Ibrahim Rafik Alma (إبرَاهِيْم رَفِيْق عَالِمَة; born 18 October 1991) is a Syrian footballer who plays as a goalkeeper for football club Tishreen in Syrian Premier League.

 Career

 Club

 In 2010, Alma started his career with Al-Wathba from Homs.
 Later on, he played for Al-Shorta, Al-Wahda and Al-Ittihad, before moving abroad to play for Sepahan in Iran in 2017.

 The termination of Alma's expatriate transfer has occurred for three times due to his support to Al-Assad government.
 The first cancellation was in the 2014–15 season with the Saudi club Al-Shabab.
 In June 2018, Alma signed for Saudi club Al-Qadsiah, before the club decided to terminate his contract two weeks later.
 In August 2019, Austria Wien canceled signing Alma, due to pleas from anti-governmental Syrians.

 In September 2020, Alma joined newly-promoted club Al-Horgelah.